 To complement the ES measure, we perform stress and scenario tests to identify the Group's vulnerability to event risk.
 These tests serve to provide early warnings of plausible extreme losses.

-The Group's daily ES on 31 December 2022 was 9.07 million.
-Please refer to Note 45(f) to the Financial Statements on page 250 for the ES by risk class.
+The Group's daily ES on 31 December 2023 was \$12.73 million.
+Please refer to Note 45(f) of the Financial Statements for ES by risk class.